RainTrap341/NorthstarDocs/docs/Wiki/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

 Note that removing the `%command% -northstar` will cause Steam to launch the vanilla game again.

-{% hint style="info" %}
+!!! info
     This guide assumes you're *up to date with NorthstarProton*, as the method used to launch Northstar changed in NorthstarProton-8.1-1 which was released on 2023-02-22.\
     If you're using an older version of NorthstarProton, replace the information about launch options with a text file called `run_northstar.txt` in your Titanfall2 directory.
 This text file should have a single character `1` inside.
-{% endhint %}

 ## Lutris (Wine)